sam-doomguy/documentation-api/Accounts.md

         "billing-account-id": "r1gyR4cqg",
         "subscription-type": "advanced"
       },
-      "relationships": {
+      relationships: {
-        "organisation": {
+        organisation: {
-          "data": {
+          data: {
-            "type": "organisations",
+            type: "organisations",
-            "id": "B2UhJY3W1"
+            id: "B2UhJY3W1"
           }
         }
       }
     },
     {
-      "type": "accounts",
+      type: "accounts",
-      "id": "55Yfrq_IT",
+      id: "55Yfrq_IT",
-      "attributes": {
+      attributes: {
-        "name": "Route53",
+        name: "Route53",
-        "environment": "Route53",
+        environment: "Route53",
         "awsaccount-id": "123456789012",
-        "has-real-time-monitoring": true, **Note:** This field is planned to be replaced with subscription-type in the future.
+        "has-real-time-monitoring": true, // **Note:** This field is planned to be replaced with subscription-type in the future.
-        "cost-package": true, **Note:** this field would not be displayed for customers who do not have cost package enabled in any of their AWS accounts
+        "cost-package": true, // **Note:** this field would not be displayed for customers who do not have cost package enabled in any of their AWS accounts
         "created-date": 1489703037251,
         "last-notified-date": 1503503192127,
         "last-checked-date": 1503503191166,